Stealing Beauty: Plot

-Lucy, the nineteen-year-old daughter of the recently deceased American poet and model Sara Harmon, arrives at the Tuscan villa of her mom's friends Ian and Diana Grayson.
-Other guests include a New York art gallery owner, an Italian advice columnist and a dying English writer, Alex Parrish.

-Lucy goes for a swim and finds Diana's daughter Miranda with her boyfriend, entertainment lawyer Richard Reed.
-Her brother, Christopher, has yet to arrive and is on a road trip with Niccolò Donati, from a nearby villa.
-Lucy hoped to see Niccolò, as she had met him four years before and he was her first kiss.
-They had briefly written, and Lucy had memorized one letter of his in particular.
+Following the suicide of her mother, famous poet Sara Harmon, 19-year-old American Lucy arrives at the Tuscan villa of her mother's friends, Ian and Diana Grayson.
+Other guests include a New York art gallery owner, an Italian advice columnist and a dying English playwright, Alex Parrish.
+Diana's son Christopher is due to return from a trip with Niccolò Donati, who lives in a nearby villa.
+Lucy is eager to reconnect with Niccolò, with whom she shared her first kiss when she last visited the Graysons' villa four years earlier.
+They briefly corresponded, and Lucy memorised one letter of his in particular.
+She also hopes to discover the identity of her biological father.

-Lucy's father sent her so Ian could sculpt her, but she says it's really just an excuse for him to send her to Italy.
-Smoking marijuana with Parrish, Lucy reveals she is a virgin, which he shares with the rest of the villa the next day.
+Lucy's father sent her to Italy to have Ian, a sculptor, carve her portrait.
+While smoking marijuana with Alex one night, Lucy reveals she is a virgin, which he shares with the rest of the villa the next day.
 Furious, Lucy decides to end her visit.
-However, before she can book the flight, Christopher and Niccolò appear, and Lucy is happy, but disappointed Niccolò did not recognize her.

-That evening, Niccolò and his brother, Osvaldo come to the Graysons'.
-After dinner, the youth separate from the adults to smoke marijuana.
-Lucy is now over Parrish's betrayal, and they take turns recounting how they each lost their virginity.
-When it's Osvaldo's turn, he demurs, saying, "I don't know which is more ridiculous, this conversation or the silly political one going on over there [at the adults' table]."
-Lucy fawns over Niccolò, but then vomits in his lap.
+However, before she can book a flight, Christopher and Niccolò arrive, and Lucy is happy to see Niccolò.
+That evening, Niccolò and his brother Osvaldo come to the Graysons'.
+After dinner, the youths separate from the adults to smoke marijuana, and they take turns recounting how they each lost their virginity.
+When Lucy attempts to flirt with Niccolò, she accidentally vomits in his lap.

-The next day, Lucy cycles to the Donatis', seeking Niccolò.
-She's told he's in the garden, where Lucy finds him with another.
-Upset, she hastily cycles away from the compound.
-When she passes Osvaldo, he cries out, "Ciao, Lucy!", but she doesn't hear and then crashes.
+The next day, Lucy rides a bicycle to the Donatis', seeking Niccolò.
+She is told he is in the garden, where Lucy finds him with another girl.
+Upset, she hastily cycles away.
+When she passes Osvaldo, he calls out to her, but she does not hear him and accidentally falls off the bicycle.
 Ignoring his offer to help, she rides on.

-Lucy, posing outdoors for Ian's sketch, exposes one of her breasts.
-When Niccolò and Osvaldo arrive by car, Niccolò ogles Lucy, but Osvaldo looks away.
-Lucy wanders off into an adjacent olive grove, followed by Niccolò.
-They begin to kiss, but Lucy soon pushes him away.
+A few days later, Lucy, posing outdoors for Ian's sketch, exposes her left breast.
+When Niccolò and Osvaldo arrive by car, Niccolò ogles Lucy while Osvaldo looks away.
+Niccolò follows Lucy into a nearby olive grove, where they kiss, but she pushes him away as he tries to initiate sex with her.